mrezaei92/cloud_based_image_database/README.md

     * `--allow-unauthenticated` (Allows public access to the service URL)
     * **Note:** The memory (8Gi) and CPU (2) settings are relatively high.
 You might want to adjust these values in the `deploy_GCP.bash` script if your application requires fewer resources.
 * **Service URL:** Upon successful deployment, the script (via `gcloud`) will output the **Service URL**. **Copy this URL**, as you will need it for the client.
-* **IMPORTANT:** if you want to send the actual image to the server so that the server will handle the embedding part, you should deploy your image to an instance on GCP with GPU (required by DeepFace).
+* **IMPORTANT:** if you want to send the actual image to the server so that the server will handle the embedding part, you should deploy your image to an instance on GCP with GPUs (required by DeepFace).
 In this case, the line 113 in deploy_GCP.bash should be replace with the following before running it (you can customize the machine settings).
 YOUR_GPU_TYPE and YOUR_GPU_COUNT should be set as per your requirements.
   ```bash
    gcloud run deploy $YOUR_SERVICE_NAME  --image=$SELECTED_IMAGE_PATH  --region=$LOCATION --platform=managed --memory=8Gi --cpu=2 --allow-unauthenticated --accelerator type=YOUR_GPU_TYPE,count=YOUR_GPU_COUNT
   ```

 ### 7. Configure IAM Permissions (Crucial!)